chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 [wpusersplugin.com](http://wpusersplugin.com) - a suite of plugins to help with membership sites.
 Major plugin is [amr users](http://wordpress.org/extend/plugins/amr-users/)

 == Changelog ==
+= Version 2.1 =
+* Bug Fix - last sidebar registered by theme was being overwritten by the attempt to copy the themes sidebar arguments so that cleverly (hopefully) the shortcode widgets would pick up the same styling.
+Fixed now.
+Now it really does pickup the first sidebars styling - with devasting consquence in twenty-fourteen theme - yes white text on white background is not fun to read.
+But on other themes it works a treat.

+= Version 2 =
+* Shortcode widget id changed so that wordpress will save the shortcode settings per theme.
+* Added Code to auto upgrade, but just in case please check your widgets page.
+Look at the inactive widgets if the widgets are not in your widgets for shortcodes sidebar.
+* Logic added on theme switching to save shortcode widget settings and restore them after the theme switch, so you can play with themes and not have to set up your widgets again.
+WP kept putting them into an 'inactive sidebar'.
+* Added, as requested by a few of you, the ability to add a class and control the html around the widget without having to enter html around the shortcode has been added.
+See the settings page for instructions.
+* Added the ability to specify what html should be used for the title and the widget wrap, so that you can more easily either match your theme or get away from your thesmes widget styling.
+* Added ability to insert a whole widget area into the page.
+The default will be the "widgets for shortcode" sidebar/widget area.
+You can specify others.
+Note Specifying other widget areas may be theme dependent, ie: switch and you'll lose that page.
+* Added classes amr-widget and amr-widget-area so one can target the widgets in the page to adjust css.

 = Version 1.8 =
 *  Whoops - had renamed the main file and forgot to delete it from the svn.
 Forcing a version number change to ensure files get cleaned up for everyone